Radovan1997/My-Uno-Game/README.md

 At each turn specify which card you wish to play.

-There are no special cards such as reverse and +2, +4 or change color yet.
+There are no special cards such as reverse and +2, +4 and change color yet.